agilecrm/rest-api/README.md

 ###dev/api/tasks
 Method: PUT

-	Updates a task.
-We need to specify the ID of the task.
+	- Updates a task.
+The ID of the task has to be specified.

 ###Using curl
 ```sh
 curl https://{domain}.agilecrm.com/dev/api/tasks -H "Content-Type: application/json" -d ‘{"id" : 5149503652888576", "subject" : "test",  "contacts" : ["5704147139559424"] , "owner_id" : "5345980119515136", \"type\" : \"EMAIL\", \"priority_type\" : \"HIGH\", \"due\" : 11545245654}’ 000-v -u test@example.com:4uet78u6atfn38m9dounnq9g4u -X PUT
 ```
 ###Response:
-- Status 200: Task updated successfully and return the newly updated task as JSON in response.
+- Status 200: Task updated successfully and it returns the newly updated task as JSON in response.
 - Status 401: Unauthorised. (when the user name and password fields are wrong.)
 - Status 400: If the input is in wrong format